romanthapa8848/notesfinity/content/notes/neb/chemistry11/inorganic/non-metals/nitrogen/ammonia-applications.md

 Ammonia is a key ingredient in the production of ammonium nitrate, which is used in explosives for mining and construction.

+### 8. How does ammonia help in cleaning grease and oils?

+Ammonia breaks down grease and oils into simpler components, making it easier to wipe away stains.

+### 9. What is the chemical reaction used for ammonia in water treatment?

+Ammonia reacts with chlorine to form monochloramine, which is used as a disinfectant.

+### 10. What industries use ammonia in their processes?

+Ammonia is used in agriculture, refrigeration, medicine, cleaning, water treatment, textile, and explosives industries.

 ---

 ## MCQs